The North American Conference on British Studies

 Our History

 Founded in 1950, the NACBS was known in its early years simply as the Conference on British Studies (CBS).
 The conference became affiliated with the American Historical Association (AHA) in 1952, and was incorporated under the laws of the State of New York in 1965.
 It adopted its current name in 1980.
 The NACBS has six regional affiliates.
 These include the Middle Atlantic (MACBS), Midwest (MWCBS), North East (NECBS), Pacific Coast (PCCBS), Southern (SCBS), Western (WCBS).
+The NACBS archives, along with several other relevant to our organization's history, can be found here.

 Affiliates